AsensioL/TreePrinter/README.md

 You will need two things (you most likely have something similar to them if you are building this kind of tree):
 1. A getChildren member function of your node class that 1.1 takes no parameters, and
 1.2 returns a constant reference to a standard list of pointer to its children (aka `const std::list<YourClass *> & YourClass::getChildrenFunction()`)
 2. A getData member function of your node class that 2.1 takes no parameters, and
 2.2 returns a constant reference to a standard string of its content (aka `const std::string & YourClass::getStringFunction()`)

 ### Step 3
-Set up the templated in *your code* before using it:
+Set up the templated class in *your code* before using it:
 ```cpp
 BTNode<YourClass>::initializeClass(YourClass::getChildrenFunction, YourClass::getStringFunction);
 ```